-When trading with IG, you can get exposure to the Hang Seng through CFDs by trading the following:
+When trading with IG, you can get exposure to an index’s price by trading the following:

-When you trade HS50 futures, you agree to trade the index at a specific price at a fixed date in the future.
+When you trade HS50 futures CFDs, you agree to trade the index at a specific price at a fixed date in the future (i.e., the expiry date).
 Index futures are preferred by longer-term traders because they can hold positions without incurring overnight funding charges, as these are included in the spread.
 Index futures are always settled in cash, as there’s no physical underlying asset to deliver.

 What moves the HS50’s price?

-The HS50’s price is moved by factors such as:
+The HS50 index's price is moved by factors such as:

 - Choose your trading style: Decide how you want to trade the index by choosing a trading style based on your risk appetite and how much time you have available.
 There are four main trading styles , suited to different types of traders